giorgimode/Docker/docker-memcached/README.md

 Documentation for this image is stored in the [`memcached/` directory](https://github.com/docker-library/docs/tree/master/memcached) of the [`docker-library/docs` GitHub repo](https://github.com/docker-library/docs).
 Be sure to familiarize yourself with the [repository's `README.md` file](https://github.com/docker-library/docs/blob/master/README.md) before attempting a pull request.

-## Issues

-If you have any problems with or questions about this image, please contact through a [GitHub issue](https://github.com/docker-library/memcached/issues).

-You can also reach many of the official image maintainers via the `#docker-library` IRC channel on [Freenode](https://freenode.net).